José Maria de Yermo y Parres: Life

 The priest opened "The Shelter of the Sacred Heart" on 13 December 1885 to cater to the needs of the poor in a move that laid the foundation for beginning a new religious order dedicated to serving the poor and at the same time evolved that into the order he titled the Servants of the Sacred Heart of Jesus and the Poor at the summit of El Calvario.
 He founded several hospitals and orphanages as well as shelters for the abused and he also collaborated with the Tarahumara people towards the end of his life.
 He often said: "Let us speak about saints to forge saints".

-He died in the morning of 20 September 1904 in Puebla de los Angeles after asking the nuns to sing the Ave Maria Stella; he was buried there at the motherhouse of the order.
+He died in the morning of 20 September 1904 in Puebla de los Angeles of a stomach ulcer after asking the nuns to sing the Ave Maria Stella; he was buried there at the motherhouse of the order.
 His order now operates in the places such as the United States of America and Nicaragua amongst others.